alexkbeck/alexkbeck/README.md

 # 👋 Hi Github, my name is Alex.
 Here's a little about me:
-* Located in Southern California
+* Located in southern California
 * Interested in:
   * data
   * analytics